ProfessionalWiki/Bootstrap/README.md

 ## Professional Support

-Chameleon is maintined by [Professional.Wiki](https://professional.wiki).
+The Bootstrap extension is maintined by [Professional.Wiki](https://professional.wiki).
-You can [contract us][contact-form] to help you with installation or customization of Chameleon.
+You can [contract us][contact-form] to help you with installation or customization of Bootstrap.
 We also do development work.

 ## License